Joanne Arnott

 Biography

 Joanne Arnott is a writer, editor, and arts activist, originally from Manitoba, at home on the west coast.
 She received the Vancouver Mayor’s Arts Award (Literary Arts) for 2017.
 Her first book, Wiles of Girlhood, won the Gerald Lampert Award (LCP, 1992).
-As author she has published eight books, most recently A Night for the Lady (Ronsdale, 2013) and Halfling spring (Kegedonce, 2013).
-As editor or co-editor, she has assisted a further twelve books to reach fruition.
-She was poetry editor for EVENT Magazine for a number of years.
-A grand multipara (mother of six), Joanne is a frequent performer, and volunteers with local reading groups.
-In the past, she volunteered with the Aboriginal Writers Collective West Coast, The Writers’ Union of Canada (National Council), and The Writers’ Trust of Canada (Authors Committee).
-Joanne is currently on hiatus.
+As author she has published eight books, most recently A Night for the Lady (Ronsdale, 2013) and pandemic friendship (chapbook, above/ground 2022).
+As editor or co-editor, she has assisted a further twelve books into being.
+She received lifetime membership from The Leagues of Canadian Poets in 2022.
+A grand multipara (mother of six), Joanne is currently on hiatus.

 Micro-interview